DoTheEvo/selfhosted-apps-docker/beginners-speedrun-selfhosting/readme.md

 windows PC on the damn server.<br>
 During Debian install you should have had SSH server checked, so it would be installed automatically.
-If you missed, install it - `sudo apt install ssh`
+If you missed it, install it with - `sudo apt install ssh`

 Now to **find IP address** of the machine so we can remotely connect to it.